MSN Program Frequently Asked Questions

 Using a computer and an Internet Service Provider (ISP) a student can work on coursework whenever and wherever it is most convenient.
 Even though the online class may be more accessible to a student’s schedule, the content and workload are comparable to a face-to-face course.
 Read more in our Online Education section.

 2. Do I ever have to travel to Duquesne?

-- Students enrolled in the Master of Science in Nursing (MSN) or Post-Master’s Certificate program who are taking GPNG 509 Physical Assessment for Advanced Practice Nursing, GNFN 500 Differential Diagnosis in Primary Care, or GNFN 504 Clinical Diagnosis and Management Principles of the Family in Primary Care must come to campus in November for around 40 hours of course work.
+- Students enrolled in the Master of Science in Nursing (MSN) or Post-Master’s Certificate program who are taking GPNG 528 Physical Assessment and Differential Diagnosis for Advanced Practice Nursing or GNFN 510 Foundations of Family and Individual Care I, must come to campus in November for around 40 hours of course work.

 3. Do I need to come to Pittsburgh for my clinical practicum experience?

 No. Clinical sites will be arranged near the student’s home area.

 4. What courses are available online?

 5. How do I know if I can be a successful online student?

 Take our Self Assessment Quiz to help you decide if online learning is for you.